mozilla-conduit/mots/documentation/index.rst

 Cleaning **mots.yaml**
 ----------------------

-Before changes to module information is merged into the repo, those changes should be cleaned and exported.
-Both the validated and cleaned **mots.yaml** as well as any exported documentation files need to be checked in and updated.
-A convenience command, ``mots export-and-clean`` is provided that will do both things.
+Before changes to module information is merged into the repo, those changes should be cleaned using the ``mots clean`` command.

 Use ``mots clean`` to automatically sort and synchronize data in the **mots.yaml** configuration file.
 This command requires a ``MOTS_BUGZILLA_API_KEY`` environment variable to be set, or the key to be defined in your settings.
 You can do this by running the following commands, replacing the redacted key with an actual Bugzilla API key: